SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *Hmm, when is dessert?*

-Rainbow decided to ask, "Pinkie, when were you planning to have dessert?
+Rainbow decided to ask.
+"Pinkie, when were you planning to have dessert?
 I don't think the restaurant will let you bring in your own food."

-Pinkie thought for a moment, responding, "maybe we could eat it later in the date?"
+Pinkie thought for a moment.
+"Maybe we could eat it later in the date?"

-Applejack suggested, "like before you watch the sunset?"
+Applejack suggested, "Like before you watch the sunset?"

 "That's it, I can bring you the food beforehoof and you can have it there waiting for us," Pinkie exclaimed.